Bruce Gerow Obituary - Spooner, WI | Legacy Remembers

-Bruce Gerow's passing at the age of 59 on Tuesday, December 01, 2020 has been publicly announced by Spooner Funeral Home in Spooner, WI .
+Bruce Gerow's passing at the age of 59 on Tuesday, December 01, 2020 has been publicly announced by Bratley Funeral Service - Hayward in Hayward, WI .

 Legacy invites you to offer condolences and share memories of Bruce in the Guest Book below.